wingos80/thesis_notes/Master_notes.md

 ## Research Objective

-> *To advance the state-of-the-art RL based fault tolerant flight controllers and contribute to the safety of autonomous flight, by studying and developing novel methods of hybrid RL algorithms.*
+> ~~*To advance the state-of-the-art RL based fault tolerant flight controllers and contribute to the safety of autonomous flight, by studying and developing novel methods of hybrid RL algorithms.*~~

+> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing an intelligent flight control system for the Flying-V using novel methods of hybrid RL algorithms.*

 ### Research questions